How Testosterone Affects What Men Find Attractive

-This makes sense because feminine features are thought to signal a woman’s “good genes”, her high fertility, and physical quality: characteristics that our male ancestors evolved to pay extra special attention to.
+This makes sense because feminine features are thought to signal a woman’s “good genes,” her high fertility, and physical quality: characteristics that our male ancestors evolved to pay extra attention to.
 At the same time, facial femininity may also be related to characteristics men are less enamored of, such as unfaithfulness.

 Testing for a link between mate preferences and natural hormone levels can never give us the whole picture.
-Perhaps men with high testosterone are different to men with low testosterone in some other way that explains their mate preferences.
+Perhaps men with high testosterone are different than men with low testosterone in some other way that explains their mate preferences.
 For example, men with high testosterone could be accustomed to winning at competitions, and expect attractive women to flock to them as a result.
 They could be more heavily muscled and more masculine-faced, thanks to the effects of testosterone on body growth, and may therefore suspect that their interest in feminine women will be reciprocated.

 The only way to be sure that testosterone has a direct effect on men’s mate preferences is to conduct a proper experiment.

 That’s right.
 You have to dose men up on testosterone.